bkielbasa/developer20/_posts/2019-03-11-golang-tips-and-trics-ii.markdown

 As you can see, we skipped the interface(s) because they are not needed here.

 Why do we have this rule?
 Imagine the situation when you add the interface next to the implementation.
 The interface is used for abstracting (dependency injection).
-The interface can look like the above.
+The interface can look like the below.

 ```go
 type Storager interface {